-9 HR Best Practices You Need to Follow in 2023
+10 of the Most Important HR Best Practices You Need to Follow in 2025

 HR Best Practices vs. HR Activities: What's the Difference?

-Before diving in, it’s important to clarify the distinction between HR practices and HR activities.
-Both are needed for an HR department to fully reach its potential and for an organization to optimize its human capital investment.
+Before diving in, it’s important to clarify the distinction between human resources practices and activities.
+Both are needed for an HR department to reach its potential and for an organization to optimize its human capital investment.

 HR best practices involve the strategic operations of HR.
 They form the foundation and guidance for managing the company’s employees and should coordinate with the executive business plan.
-Some examples of HR practices include:
+Some examples of human resources best practices include:

 - Setting the mission and goals of the HR department